From Madrid to Marrakech, visit Spain, Portugal and Morocco

 Summer temperatures can be extreme in many of the regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.

-As accommodation on this trip is multi-share, single travellers will share a room with another traveller of the same sex.
+As accommodation on this trip is twin-share, single travellers will share a room with another traveller of the same sex.
 If you’d prefer not to share, a single room supplement is available at an additional charge.
 Please ask your travel consultant for more details.
 Also, hotels in Europe often don't have double beds, but rather two single beds that can be pushed together and, by some standards, are considered rather small.